Chapter 4:

 Sunagoshi

-Down the immense flight of stairs they went.
+And so, down the immense flight of stairs they went.
 It was an easier descent than it had been a climb.
-The snow had subsided, but it felt much, much colder; a cold that seemed to intensify with every step.
-They took a path that Inês didn't remember being there before, though she hadn't really memorized the layout of the forest.
+The snow had subsided somewhat, but it felt much, much colder; a damp kind of cold that seemed to intensify with every step.
+They took a path that Inês didn't remember being there before, though she couldn't very well say that she had memorized the layout of the woods as she had raced the little boy.

-Marcel was steadily leading the group, Debuu hovering by his head, Inês and Lucía were in the middle, holding each other, shivering, and Jin was bringing up the rear, turning his head at the void from time to time.
+Marcel, towering and right, was steadily leading the group like a lighthouse beacon, Debuu hovering by his head; Inês and Lucía were marching in the middle, shivering and holding each other under the boy's suit jacket; finally, Jin was bringing up the rear, turning his head at the dusking void from time to time.
 Before long, they arrived at an isolated inn engulfed in snow.
-It was warm, glowing gently from within, and nestled in a grove of red pines and snow-covered bamboo; a stone plaque engraved with kanji seemed to indicate its name.
+The wooden lodge was warm, glowing gently from within; nestled in a grove of red pines and snow-covered bamboo, a stone plaque engraved with kanji seemed to indicate its name.
 Once they got to it, Marcel read: “House of Still Waters.”

-“Of course you can read that.” said Jin.
+“Of course you can read that,” said Jin with an eye roll.

 “The team always has at least one member literate in Japanese!” declared Debuu with glee.
 “We make sure to choose people who truly love Japan, after all.”

 A short little old lady was standing right behind the bug.
-Inês had only noticed her now.
-She wasn't sure if she'd just gotten out or if she'd been there the whole time.
-She was about as tall as Lucía, which is to say, she wasn't very tall.
+Inês wasn't sure if she had just gotten out, or if she had been right there the whole time; either way, the girl had only noticed her now.
+She was about as tall as Lucía, which is to say, she wasn't very tall at all.

-“Welcome to the House of Still Waters, esteemed guests.”
+“Welcome to the House of Still Waters, esteemed guests," declared the innkeeper.

 She bowed with a pleasant smile on her face.
-Marcel immediately bowed back like he'd practiced for this moment many times before.
-Inês and Lucía bowed hesitantly, as did Jin, but the latter did so, so casually you couldn't really tell if he was bowing or checking if his shoelaces had come undone.
+Marcel immediately bowed back, as if he had practiced for this very moment many times before.
+Inês and Lucía bowed hesitantly, as did Jin, but the latter did so, so casually that one couldn't really tell if he was bowing or checking whether his shoelaces had come undone.

 The group followed her inside.
-The place was cosy and made of wood.
-They took their shoes off at the genkan and agreed to go to the onsen to relax and warm up before dinner, which would be in about an hour.
+The place was cosy and, as expected, entirely made of wood.
+They took their shoes off at the genkan and agreed to go to the onsen to relax and warm up before dinner, which would be in about an hour or so.
 Since the hot springs were mixed (Marcel informed everyone that this is how things were done in the Sengoku era), they decided to go two by two; first the girls, then the boys.

 “Nice!”

 Lucía wasn't so introspective; she plopped herself right in the middle of the basin, spread eagle.
 Inês sat up and leaned her head against a mellow bit of moss, smiling.
-She had always wanted a younger sibling, and having Lucía with her felt like how she'd always imagined it.
+She had always wanted a younger sibling, and having Lucía with her felt like how she had always imagined it.

-“How old are you, by the way?”
-Inês asked.
+“How old are you, by the way?” asked Inês.

 “I'm thirteen.
 And you?”